FIWARE/tutorials.Getting-Started/README.md

 [![License: MIT](https://img.shields.io/github/license/fiware/tutorials.Getting-Started.svg)](https://opensource.org/licenses/MIT)
 [![Support badge](https://img.shields.io/badge/tag-fiware-orange.svg?logo=stackoverflow)](https://stackoverflow.com/questions/tagged/fiware)

-This is an Introductory Tutorial to the FIWARE Platform.
-We will start with the data from a supermarket chain’s store finder and create a very simple _“Powered by FIWARE”_ application by passing in the address and location of each store as context data to the FIWARE context broker.
+These are an Introductory Tutorials to the FIWARE NGSI interfaces.
+We will start with the data from a supermarket chain’s store finder/Smart Farm and create a very simple _“Powered by FIWARE”_ application by passing in the address and location of each store as context data to the FIWARE context broker.

 The tutorial uses [cUrl](https://ec.haxx.se/) commands throughout, but is also available as